C-Loftus/MultilingualSpeechDispatcherClient/readme.md

 This repository is a simple proof of concept for a bilingual speech dispatcher client.
 It reads in data from stdin and then uses [lingua](https://github.com/pemistahl/lingua-go) to disambiguate the language based on the languages which are defined in the user's cli flags.
 As a result, you can turn any synthesizer into a bilingual one assuming you have voices for the proper languages installed and lingua can disambiguate them.
 For a list of these languages, run this program with the `--list-languages` flag.

-For an example with associated audio listen to [the bilingual conversation example](./example/bilingual_conversation.wav).
+## Examples

+- [Bilingual conversation example](./example/bilingual_conversation.wav).
 Note that the example output uses espeak-ng and thus sounds robotic, but given this uses speech-dispatcher, you can use any other synthesizer you prefer.
+- [Example script](./example/script.sh) using this program with piped stdin

 ## Context